Yohan-HernandezCourbevoie/REINDEER2/README.md

 `Reindeer2 query --fasta sequences_query.fa --index ~/index_directory`

-- `--output-format` allows to change the output format.
+- `-f, --output-format` allows to change the output format.
 Suported formats are:
     - `median` (default): for each color, returns the median of k-mer abundance per read
     - `colored`: annotate the input file with abundances rather than producing the standard output file (as showed in the examples below)
-    - `abundance-matrix-raw`: for each color, for each queried sequence, write a tsv containing the abundance of each k-mer (similar to REINDEER 1).
+    - `matrix-raw`: for each color, for each queried sequence, write a tsv containing the abundance of each k-mer (similar to REINDEER 1).
-    - `abundance-matrix-median`: for each color, for each queried sequence, write a tsv containing the median of k-mers.
+    - `matrix-median`: for each color, for each queried sequence, write a tsv containing the median of k-mers.
-    - `abundance-matrix-average`: for each color, for each queried sequence, write a tsv containing the average of k-mers.
+    - `matrix-average`: for each color, for each queried sequence, write a tsv containing the average of k-mers.
 - `--breakpoints <penalty>`: Reindeer2 will apply the `PELT` algorithm to detect breakpoints in the abundances of k-mers.
 Reindeer will then reports the position of such breakpoints in the query.
-This option is only available if the output format is `abundance-matrix-raw`. **Warning:** using this options significantly slows down the query.
+This option is only available if the output format is `matrix-raw`. **Warning:** using this options significantly slows down the query.
 - `--normalize <N>`: normalize abundances based on sequencing depth estimates.
 The calculation is _normalized\_abundance = raw\_abundance / number\_of\_kmers\_in\_the\_dataset * N_.
 No normalization by default.
 If `--normalize` is passed without an argument, `N` defaults to 1\_000\_000 .
 This option is incompatible with `--breakpoints`.
 - `-C, --coverage-min` minimum proportion of kmers that must be present in the query sequence in order to propose an abundance value